 Correct-by-construction Fault-tolerant Distributed Systems

 Fault-tolerant distributed systems, algorithms, and protocols are notoriously hard to build.
 Going from a specification to an implementation involves many subtle steps that are easy to get wrong.
 Moreover, fault-tolerant algorithms require many sources of diversity in order to make them survive a variety of failures.
 Programmers, even different ones, tend to make the same mistakes when they are implementing code from a specification.

 I'm developing techniques to derive distributed algorithms by stepwise refinement from specification.
 Each step can be formally checked.
 Moreover, one can often make different design choices as you make these refinements, leading to sources of diversity that can be exploited for fault tolerance.
 With the NuPrl (formal methods) group at Cornell I'm working to have this process be mostly automated, and we are already able to synthesize a variety of executable consensus protocols.

-Joint work with Fred Schneider, Danny Dolev, Robert Constable and Mark Bickford.
+Joint work with Fred Schneider, Robert Constable, and Mark Bickford.